-Bengal Guv to move Supreme Court over control of state universities
+Bengal guv to move Supreme Court over control of state universities

-Kolkata, Jul 27 (PTI) In an escalation of the ongoing tussle between the West Bengal government and the Raj Bhavan over higher education governance, Governor C V Ananda Bose said he plans to seek clarity from the Supreme Court on whether the ultimate authority over state universities lies with the chancellor (governor) or the state administration.
+Kolkata, Jul 26 (PTI) In another escalation of the ongoing tussle between the West Bengal government and the Raj Bhavan over higher education governance, Governor CV Ananda Bose on Saturday said he plans to seek clarity from the Supreme Court on whether ultimate authority over state universities lies with the chancellor (governor) or the state government.

 The move comes after a meeting between Bose and vice chancellors (VCs) of state-run universities at the Raj Bhavan, convened to address key issues in the state's higher education sector.
 The meeting was attended by nine VCs, with most others remaining absent.